col-1002/OSEP-Notes/Modules/Module 3. Client Side Code Execution With Office.md

     Dim counter As Long
     Dim data As Long
     Dim res As LongPtr

+    ' Module 6.
+Intro to Antivirus Evasion
     ' Call FlsAlloc and verify if the result exists allocRes = FlsAlloc(0)
     If IsNull(allocRes) Then
         End
     End If

+    ' Module 6.
+Intro to Antivirus Evasion
     ' Sleep for 10 seconds and verify time passed t1 = Now()
     Sleep (10000)